-It’s the age-old parenting conundrum: what to do with all that artwork?
+How do you display all of your kids’ precious artwork?
+It’s an age-old parenting conundrum.
 Between school projects, art they bring home from summer camp, or just creative time they spend around my kitchen table, I end up with way more art than I can reasonably keep stored.

 I’ve gotten in the habit of photographing every piece of art that comes home from school or camp with my kids, and adding it to their Artkive portfolio.
 The very favorite ones go in their memory boxes; the rest get tossed in the trash.
 Then, every year or two, I order a coffee table book straight from the app, and it shows off every piece of art they’ve made (or, just the ones I select to include) in a compact package.
 And in my house, pretty much every guest who comes over has picked up the book to flip through it, with the proud artists looking over their shoulder.

 Set it up near the table where your kids make their art, so they can see their work as they create.
 Then, when they finish a new masterpiece, ask them to replace one on display with their new artwork.
 If you let them curate their own gallery, they won’t fuss over what gets hung up on display and what gets stored away.

-3. Pair their photo with their art.
+3. Pair a photo of your child with their art

 I love this creative use of multi-photo frames that let you pair your child’s art with their photo that we found at Design Improvised.
 Of course, you’d need to keep a stash of smaller-scale “canvases” on hand for them to draw on to be sure they’ll fit in the frame, but that way you can rotate them regularly to show off their newest creations.
 And be sure you click through the blog to see smart tips for hanging up multiple frames together.

 4. Choose a frame that’s easy to update.